opencog/atomspace/opencog/matrix/README.md

 of how often that particular pair was observed.
-We typically are then interested in various statistical measures: usually starting with the normalized frequency `p(x,y)` (that is, the probability, likelihood) of how often the pair `(x,y)` occured (of observing the pair).
+We typically are then interested in various statistical measures: usually starting with the normalized frequency `p(x,y)` (that is, the probability, likelihood) of how often the pair `(x,y)` occured (likelihood of observing the pair).
 These counts and frequencies can be viewed as a sparse correlation matrix, and the goal here is to do all the typical things that one might do with such a matrix.
 That's what the code in this directory does.

 The prototypical example is that of word-pairs.
 These are stored in the atomspace as